golubitsky/blog/_posts/2022-03-28-Schoenberg-Theory-of-Harmony-1.md

 As writes Schoenberg,

 > It is indeed our duty to reflect over and over again upon the mysterious origins of the powers of art.
 And again and again to begin at the beginning; again and again to examine anew for ourselves and attempt to organize anew for ourselves.
-Regarding nothing as given by the phenomena.
+Regarding nothing as given but the phenomena.
 These we may more rightly regard as eternal than the laws we believe we have found.

 And so, in such a spirit, I begin by paying respect to Mahler, once more.